nextgenusfs/amptk/README.md

 ####Assign Taxonomy:####

 You can assign taxonomy to your OTUs using UFITS, either using UTAX from USEARCH8.1 or using usearch_global.
 The databases require some initial setup before you can use the `ufits taxonomy` command.
-The following will get you setup with the UNITE database:
+The following will get you setup with the ITS UNITE database and the RDP LSU database:

 ```
-ufits install --install_unite
+ufits install -i ITS LSU
 ```

 This commands will download the newest UNITE curated ITS databases.
 It will first download the UNITE curated general release, reformat the UNITE headers to be compatible with UTAX classifier training, trim the data for Full length, ITS1, and ITS2 regions, and then finally will train the UTAX classifier with these data.
 The script will then download the UNTIE+INSD database, reformat taxonomy in headers and then create a USEARCH database.
 The resulting databases are stored in the `DB` folder of the `ufits` directory and are given the names UTAX.udb and USEARCH.udb respectively.